What is sustainable finance?

 The Platform is an advisory body subject to the Commission’s horizontal rules for expert groups.

-Further information on the MSEG is available on the European Commission Register of Commission Expert Groups and similar entities
+Further information on the MSEG is available on the European Commission Register of Commission Expert Groups and similar bodies.

-The European Commission set up a Technical expert group on sustainable finance (TEG) to assist it in developing, in line with the Commission's legislative proposals of May 2018.
+The European Commission set up a Technical expert group on sustainable finance (TEG) to assist it in developing its sustainable finance work, in line with the Commission's legislative proposals of May 2018.

 The European Commission established a High-level expert group on sustainable finance (HLEG) in December 2016.